-Let's take a tour of this guide and study the actions using Google Sheets and Google Calendar app as an example.
+Let's take a tour of this guide and study the actions using Google Sheets and Google Calendar as an example.

 The Create/Add action lets you create an object in the account you connect.
 Consider the Add action example we have discussed here.
-In Google Sheets, creating or adding data in a row requires an input in the Spreadsheet and Sheet field:
+In Google Sheets, creating or adding data in a row requires input in the Spreadsheet and Sheet field:

 The Update action allows you to make changes to the existing data.
 The input specified in the action fields uniquely identifies the data to be updated.
 For example, update a row in a specific sheet of Google Sheets: